collapsed-stacks/startups/questions/3032/getting-to-know-the-market-industry.md

 - posted by: [Paulo Scardine](https://stackexchange.com/users/199019/paulo-scardine) on 2015-03-11
 - score: 1

-<p>You may end up wasting a lot of your energy on this.
-Consider using a professional researcher, it is not very expensive to hire a freelancer through Elance or Odesk.</p>
+You may end up wasting a lot of your energy on this.
+Consider using a professional researcher, it is not very expensive to hire a freelancer through Elance or Odesk.

-<p>For less than a couple hundred you can hire the someone from places like India, the best ones are able to deliver amazing research using only public resources.</p>
+For less than a couple hundred you can hire the someone from places like India, the best ones are able to deliver amazing research using only public resources.

-<p>Then if you think it is worth, you can narrow your search and get top quality information from someone who does due-diligence for a bank or other institution where they have access to expensive information sources that are not publicly available.</p>
+Then if you think it is worth, you can narrow your search and get top quality information from someone who does due-diligence for a bank or other institution where they have access to expensive information sources that are not publicly available.

-<p>Every cent invested in market research is a dollar spared in product development.</p>
+Every cent invested in market research is a dollar spared in product development.